 It might be for a year or two, which then turns into more.

 Maybe you have a job that transplanted you, or maybe you decided to take a life sabbatical or career break and foot the bill yourself.

-Most likely, you need special visas which allow you to live in that foreign country beyond the usual 30, 60 or 90 days tourists are allowed to stay in foreign countries legally.
+Most likely, you’ll need special visas that will allow you to live in that foreign country beyond the usual 30, 60 or 90 days tourists are typically allowed to stay in foreign countries legally.

 You’re immersed in that culture, and If you have kids, they’re also immersed, maybe even attending school.

 Take a cue from us, why we moved to France.

 Figured out the kind of traveller you are?